Scroll down to watch a video instead!

 Performance reviews also always run after the facts.
 Once you’ve figured out what the right executable OKRs to focus on are, you want to be sure that everything is being done to achieve them.
 A performance review doesn’t help with this as it always reviews the past (here’s what you should do instead).

-The components of strategy delivery are Strategy, OKRs, and People (Perdoo brings these three components together in one place).
-Strategy delivery is a completely different topic than people performance management.
-Strategy delivery is about your organization.
+The components of growth are strategy, goals, and people (Perdoo brings these three components together in one place).
+Business growth is a completely different topic than people management.
+Business growth is about your organization.
 It’s about mapping your strategy, so that you have a clear roadmap to success that everyone in the organization can access (after all, you need the support of all employees to successfully deliver your strategy).
 It’s about aligning your resources behind your strategy, and empowering your employees to focus on the outcomes that will deliver the strategy.
 Strategy delivery is about creating overview and accountability, so that you can see how everything and everyone is progressing.

 HR can play an important operation role within an OKR program.
 They’re often great Ambassadors: they educate everyone in the organization, make sure everyone sets their OKRs on time, and so on.
 But they shouldn’t be in charge of OKR.